 Not waiting for the train to leave the station, Federal Chief Information Office (CIO) Suzette Kent intends to start RPA training classes for non-technical employees in the spring of 2019.

-This week’s launch of the American AI Initiative is proof the Executive Branch understands and champions making AI investments today to build the path to automation for a more successful and brighter future.
+This week’s launch of the AAII is proof the Executive Branch understands and champions making AI investments today to build the path to automation for a more successful and brighter future.

 We’re proud to play a part in not only helping federal agencies adopt RPA and become AI-enabled, but also in preparing today’s workforce to work in the "automation first" era through our free RPA education and open access to our Platform.

 Learn more about how RPA is helping transform the public sector.
 Get free access to insights, interviews, videos, and more from UiPath Together Washington D.C.